 If, after adding webupdate.nolo.com to the trusted site list, you still are unable to complete the update, you may need to turn off your firewall program.
 Once the update is downloaded and installed, you can turn your firewall back on.

-If you are a Windows XP Service Pack 2 or Service Pack 3 user, the built-in Windows Firewall feature could prevent you from using Web Update.
-When you use Web Update, if you see a Windows security alert that asks you whether you want to block or unblock your WillMaker program's Internet connection, select unblock.
-Once you have unblocked the WillMaker program, you should be able to download future Web updates.
+If you are a Windows XP Service Pack 2 or Service Pack 3 user, the built-in Windows Firewall feature could prevent you from getting updates.
+If you see a Windows security alert that asks you whether you want to block or unblock your WillMaker program's Internet connection, select unblock.
+After you have unblocked the WillMaker program, restart WillMaker and you will be prompted to accept updates (if there are any).

-If you are trying to update behind a corporate proxy server and get various error messages, you won't be able to use Web Update.
-Web Update was designed for the home user with a basic firewall.
+If you are trying to update behind a corporate proxy server and get various error messages, you may not be able to get updates.
+WillMaker updates are designed for the home user with a basic firewall.
 Unfortunately, we cannot support proxy servers and other corporate VPN security configurations.

 If the problem persists, please contact us and include the following details to expedite a solution.